jfrog/project-examples/python-example/pipenv-example/README.md

-# Python Example
+# Pipenv Example

 ## Overview
-This example demonstrates how to build a Python project with Artifactory, while collecting build-info.
+This example demonstrates how to build a Python Pipenv project with Artifactory, while collecting build-info.

 ## Before Running the Example
 ### Set Up the Environment
 1. Make sure **Python** is installed and the **python** command is in your PATH.
-2. Install **pip**.
-You can use the [Pip Documentation](https://pip.pypa.io/en/stable/installing/) and also [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+2. Install **pipenv**.
+You can use the [Pip Documentation](https://pipenv.pypa.io/en/latest/) and also [Installing packages using pip and virtual environments](https://realpython.com/pipenv-guide/)
 3. Create three Pypi repositories in Artifactory - a local, remote and a virtual repository.
 You can use the [PyPi Repositories Documentation](https://www.jfrog.com/confluence/display/RTF/PyPI+Repositories).
 * The remote repository should proxy *https://files.pythonhosted.org* (the default when creating a Pypi remote repository).
 * Name the virtual repository *pipy*.